 However, I love that you can wash and reuse Silpat mats.
 Most people think that Silpat mats are only designed for cookie sheets.
 This isn’t the cake.
-There are different sizes of Silpat mats, like this round 8-inch Silpat mat perfect for cake-baking!
+There are different sizes of Silpat mats, like this round 8-inch Silpat mat perfect for baking cakes!

 Either one will work just fine.
 When the liner is placed inside the pan, coat it with a little more grease.
 This will be essential for our final step.